thiagomata/page/data-source/experience.md

 2005-09-28

 ### Description
-The S.A.M.U. is a critial call center software to deal with emergency calls and connect the pacient, ambulance driver and medical into one call.
+The S.A.M.U. is a critical call center software to deal with emergency calls and connect the pacient, ambulance driver and medical into one call.
 There, I could create the Rich Internet Aplications of the Internal System of Ambulance Request Manager

 ### Tech
 JSTL, CSS, Struts